Liberating football travel

 Despite controversial defeat to Anderlecht in the UEFA Cup semi-final of 1984, the Belgians later found to have bribed Spanish referee Emilio Guruceta Muro, Clough’s Forest continued to challenge at home with younger players such as Steve Hodge and, later, Stuart Pearce and Des Walker.

-Managed by old boys Frank Clark then Stuart Pearce, Forest picked up briefly in the 1990s, making the UEFA Cup in 1995 – but following relegation from the Premier League in 1999, the club has not returned to England’s elite.
+Managed by old boys Frank Clark then Stuart Pearce, Forest picked up briefly in the 1990s, making the UEFA Cup in 1995 – but following relegation from the Premier League in 1999, the club failed to return to England’s elite.

 Off the pitch, heavy debts overshadowed Forest’s descent to the third flight.
 In 2012, ownership passed to the Kuwaiti Al-Hasawi family though managerial changes keep coming thick and fast.
 In 2017, Olympiacos owner Evangelos Marinakis took over, just as Forest had narrowly avoided relegation to the third tier.